ostis-apps/ostis-discrete-math/README.md

 ### Start

-This command starts the web-platform.
-It can be executed with various options:
+Starts the web-platform.
+Available options:

-- `--build` —  ****builds the knowledge base before starting the web-platform.
+- `--build` —  builds the knowledge base before starting the web-platform.
     - The *smart build* feature never rebuilds the knowledge base if no source files are changed. **(docker only)**
-- `--docker` —  starts the web-platform in Docker (always enabled if the `DOCKER` variable is set in config).
+- `--docker` —  starts the web-platform in Docker (always enabled if `DOCKER` variable is set in config).
 - `--bg` — runs the web-platform in the background. **(docker only)**
 - `--save` — when building, saves the build state of knowledge base to the cache. **(docker only)**
 - `--force` — forcefully re-builds the web-platform, even if it is cached or no files are changed. **(docker only)**